epinio/docs/docs/howtos/install_epinio_on_minikube.md

   metallb was successfully configured
 ```

-It is recommended to enable a metric-server addon to get information about the status of the applications:
+We recommend enabling the metrics-server addon to collect various statistics about resources:

 ```bash
 $ minikube addons enable metrics-server
 ```